ant-design/ant-design/components/back-top/demo/basic.md

 ReactDOM.render(
   <div>
     <BackTop />
-    Scroll down to see the bottom right gray button.
+    Scroll down to see the bottom right blue button.
   </div>
 , mountNode);
 ````